moebachar/LLM-SLR/README.md

 4. Mitrov, G., et al. (2024).
 Combining Semantic Matching, Word Embeddings, Transformers, and LLMs for Enhanced Document Ranking: Application in Systematic Reviews. *Big Data and Cognitive Computing*. https://doi.org/10.3390/bdcc8090110
 5. Landschaft, A., et al. (2024).
 Implementation and evaluation of an additional GPT-4-based reviewer in PRISMA-based medical systematic literature reviews. *International Journal of Medical Informatics*. https://doi.org/10.1016/j.ijmedinf.2024.105531
 6. Scherbakov, D., et al. (2024).
 The emergence of Large Language Models (LLM) as a tool in literature reviews. *arXiv*. https://doi.org/10.48550/arXiv.2409.04600

----

-Feel free to contribute to the repository or raise issues for improvements!